-Homemade gps tracker on arduino.
-The best GPS trackers for the car (beacons)
+Homemade GPS tracker on Arduino.
+The best GPS trackers for cars (beacons)

-Homemade gps tracker on arduino.
-The best GPS trackers for the car (beacons)
+Homemade GPS tracker on Arduino.
+The best GPS trackers for cars (beacons)

-Homemade gps tracker on arduino.
-The best GPS trackers for the car (beacons)
+Homemade GPS tracker on Arduino.
+The best GPS trackers for cars (beacons)

-Today, progress is proceeding at such a pace that devices that used to be bulky, expensive and highly specialized are very quickly losing size, weight and price, but gaining many new features.
+Today, progress is proceeding at such a pace that devices that were previously bulky, expensive and highly specialized are quickly losing size, weight and price, but gaining many new functions.

-So devices based on GPS technologies reached pocket gadgets and firmly settled there, giving people new opportunities.
+This is how devices based on GPS technology reached pocket gadgets and firmly settled there, giving people new opportunities.
 It is especially worth highlighting individual GPS transmitters.

 Depending on the model, several various devices.
-In its simplest form, this is simply not a big box without a display, which allows you to control the movement of children, animals or some other objects on which it is attached.
+In the simplest version, it’s just a small box without a display, which allows you to control the movements of children, animals or some other objects, on which it is fixed.

-Inside it is a GPS module that determines the coordinates on the ground, a GSM / GPRS module that transmits information and receives control commands, as well as a power source that provides offline work During a long time.
+Inside it there is a GPS module that determines coordinates on the ground, a GSM/GPRS module that transmits information and receives control commands, as well as a power source that provides autonomous operation During a long time.

 Functionality of GPS transmitters

-As the functionality grows, the following features of the device appear:
+As the functionality increases, the following capabilities of the device appear:

 Depending on the configuration, transmitter housings may differ significantly.
-Various models are made in the form of cell phones, classic navigators, or even wristwatches.
+Various models are available in the form cell phones, classic navigators, or even wristwatches.

-The colorful design of the special versions and useful additions allow children to treat these devices not as "parental spies", but as fashionable and practical gadgets.
+Colorful design of special versions and useful additions allow children to treat these devices not as “parental spies”, but as fashionable and practical gadgets.

-As an advantage, it is worth mentioning the fact that many versions of the device do well without a subscription fee for the services of specialized operators, and all the necessary information is sent to the client directly via the Internet or SMS messages, which allows you to save quite a lot on the maintenance of such equipment.
+As an advantage, it is worth mentioning the fact that many versions of the device can do without subscription fee for the services of specialized operators, and all the necessary information is sent to the client directly via the Internet or SMS messages, which allows significant savings on the maintenance of such equipment.

 Articles about GPS trackers

-In this article, I will show how to use the gsm module with arduino using the sim800L as an example.
-The same instruction is quite suitable for using any other gsm modules, for example, sim900, etc., because all modules operate in approximately the same type - this is the exchange of AT commands through the port.
+In this article I will show how to use a gsm module with arduino using the sim800L as an example.
+The same instructions are quite suitable for using any other gsm modules, for example, sim900, etc., because all modules work in approximately the same way - this is the exchange of AT commands through the port.

-I will show how to use the module with arduino using the example of an SMS relay, which can be used to control the device remotely using SMS commands.
+I will show the use of the module with arduino using the example of an SMS relay, which can be used to control the device remotely via SMS commands.
 This can be used in conjunction with car alarms, etc.

-The module is connected to the Arduino via the UART interface of the software serial port, which works on digital pins 2 and 3 of the Arduino nano.
+The module is connected to Arduino via the UART interface of the software serial port, operating on 2 and 3 digital outputs Arduino nano.

-To power the module, you need a voltage in the range from 3.6V to 4.2V, which means that you will have to use an additional voltage regulator, so the Arduino has a 3.3 volt regulator, which is not suitable for powering the module, the second reason to install an additional regulator is the GSM module is serious load, since it has a not weak transmitter that provides stable communication with the cellular station.
-Power for the Arduino nano is supplied to the VIN pin - this is a stabilizer built into the Arduino that ensures the operation of the module in wide voltage ranges (6-10V).
-The relay module is connected according to the given text of the program, to the 10th output of the Arduino nano and can easily be changed to any other one that works as a digital output.
+To power the module, a voltage in the range from 3.6V to 4.2V is required, this means that you will have to use an additional voltage stabilizer, since the Arduino has a 3.3 volt stabilizer installed, which is not suitable for powering the module, the second reason to install an additional stabilizer is that the GSM module is serious load, since it has a weak transmitter that provides stable communication with the cellular station.
+Power for the Arduino nano is supplied to the VIN pin - this is a stabilizer built into the Arduino that ensures the module operates over a wide voltage range (6-10V).
+The relay module is connected according to the given program text to pin 10 of the Arduino nano and can easily be changed to any other that works as a digital output.

 It works like this: install a SIM card in the GSM module, turn on the power and send an SMS with the text “1” to the number SIM cards in order to turn on our relay, to turn it off we send an SMS with the text “0”.